okwolo/okwolo/README.md

 }
 ```

-This syntax allowins middleware to read, edit, cancel or perform async operations for any action.
+This syntax allows middleware to read, edit, cancel or perform async operations for any action.

 ### `watchers`